offensive-packaging/documentation/llvm-defaults/index.md

-   --disable-builtin=<string>                                            - Disable specific target library builtin function --disable-debug-info-type-map                                         - Don't use a uniquing type map for debug info --disable-i2p-p2i-opt                                                 - Disables inttoptr/ptrtoint roundtrip optimization --disable-inlining                                                    - Do not run the inliner pass (legacy PM only) --disable-loop-unrolling                                              - Disable loop unrolling in all relevant passes --disable-opt                                                         - Do not run any optimization passes --disable-promote-alloca-to-lds                                       - Disable promote alloca to LDS --disable-promote-alloca-to-vector                                    - Disable promote alloca to vector --disable-simplify-libcalls                                           - Disable simplify-libcalls
+   --disable-builtin=<string>                                            - Disable specific target library builtin function --disable-debug-info-type-map                                         - Don't use a uniquing type map for debug info --disable-i2p-p2i-opt                                                 - Disables inttoptr/ptrtoint roundtrip optimization --disable-loop-unrolling                                              - Disable loop unrolling in all relevant passes --disable-promote-alloca-to-lds                                       - Disable promote alloca to LDS --disable-promote-alloca-to-vector                                    - Disable promote alloca to vector --disable-simplify-libcalls                                           - Disable simplify-libcalls